alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/README.md

-# Django Blog Project - Alexander Lawson
+# Django Blog Project Module 3 RETRY - Alexander Lawson

 ## Description
 This is an attempt to resubmit Module 3 without any merge conflicts and receive a potential regrade in Canvas.
 The project is a simple blog application built with Django featuring blog post listing, detail views, and Django admin integration.